nfultz/tron/README.md

 # Autologger: Pain Free Logging

-This package provides the `autolog` function, which instruments all functions in a session or package to let you follow along with the execution.
+This package provides the `autolog` function, which decorates all functions in a session or package to let you follow along with the execution.

 Here is an example: